Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Cleanup ticket 29 — shared processing and binding validation — 2026-09-17

+Applied against `1e6a8996` with the existing formatter, PIT 1.25.8 and unchanged thresholds (API 100/100, core 94/95).
+Provenance was classified against `main` (`483c5428`): every reduced test is branch-added; no main-existing fixture or assertion changed.

+- `FlowProcessor` is now concrete and collaborates directly with its owning `AbstractFlocessor` instead of four abstract hooks implemented by a single anonymous subclass.
+Live protected `statefulness`, the adapter class as log source, and the subclass `skip`/`compare` overrides are read through the owner at the same call sites; one package-private `compare` delegate remains because `Assertion` calls it.
+Frozen prepared configuration, the shared `History`, invocation-local evidence and legacy behaviour are unchanged and verified through the existing legacy and prepared callers, not new dispatch tests.
+- `FlowAdmission.successorVisits()` is package-private; only the core complexity oracle reads it, and that deterministic oracle is retained.
+- API `DependenciesTest`: the branch-added `peer` row was removed.
+Main's `parseFailure` already proves the peer failure and its cause, and nothing can execute after a `peer` fault; the get/mutation/set/set-after operation-level rows remain with their original-cause, partial-write, caller-identity and no-retry assertions. `parseFailure` itself is unchanged.
+- Core `AbstractFlocessorTest`: the ten caller-level fault/mode rows became four: a before-publication (`peer`) and an after-partial-write (`set-after`) fault under `NEVER` and `QUIETLY`.
+Those rows keep the accumulation-mode, later publication/comparison, capture cleanup, report `ERROR` evidence, original-cause identity and no-replay-on-completion checks; the removed get/mutation/set rows differed only in the operation sequence, which the API test proves.

+Evidence (`C:/Data/Code/flow-ticket29-{before,after}*`): before — API 63 tests,
+164/164 mutants, 263/263 lines; core 386 tests (two existing skips), 1,404
+mutants, 1,288 detected (92%), 68 survived, 48 uncovered, 2,545/2,676 lines.
+After — API 62 tests, 164/164, 263/263 with identical individual mutants; core
+380 tests (two skips), 1,402 mutants, 1,286 detected (92%), 68 survived, 48
+uncovered, 2,542/2,673 lines.
+The per-mutant comparison shows the same surviving and uncovered mutants; the only differences are the four removed anonymous-hook mutants (replaced by equivalent killed mutants on `FlowProcessor`), renamed call targets, and killed/timed-out flips, which are both detections.
+The core gate was already failing 92 < 94 before this ticket and is not repaired or waived by it; this slice neither improved nor reduced sensitivity.
+No other module references the changed members.

 ## Correlated parallel log capture — 2026-09-17 (tickets 20–22, first delivery)

 Follow-up the same day: the parallel guard accepted only `Reporting.QUIETLY`, so a